hernantz/blog/content/some-reviews-part-2.md

 more habilities that simply take gold from the bank, i.e the queen can be replaced by the princess, which also forces a player to reveal his card.
 **score: 4.0**

+# Hero Realms
+Not having played Star Realms ever, I bought this re-theme because I though it would pack all the good ideas that were developed over time when issuing different expansions for Star Realms.
+As I was watching the reviews I noticed that there were some hero packs that were essential but not included in the base game.
+I said: fine, and got those too.
+But later saw that there are promo cards that you only get by buying the game through their Kickstarter campaign which, of course, I won't ever get (sad face).
+Anyways, the game is really fun.
+The art is anectodic, and I would rather have sticked with spaceships and bases.
+There is no concept of events as there is in Star Realms, which I think was a good addition.
+The hero packs are great, but I would have done the hero also be a playable card (as a champion).
+**score: 4.2**